Telgara/How-to-make-SolidWorks-Drawings/README.md

 </p>

 **Step 5.
 Adding Dimensions and Annotations to the Drawing**
 To add all the dimensions of the drawing, select the “Model Items” option within the “Annotations” tool.
-Then, choose the parts and click OK.
+Then, choose the items, which you want to show dimension to, and click OK.
 Solidworks will assign dimensions automatically.

 <p align="middle">
   <img src="https://github.com/Telgara/Images/blob/main/11.png" />